Chiamaka/100-days-of-code/daily-learnings.md

 ## Day 28: February 8 2017
 I didnt learn anything new today.
 I just continued with what I learnt yesterday.

+## Day 29: February 9 2017
+**Task**: Worked on an FCC challenge
+**Learning**: All I know is I need to rewrite the code.
+I feel how shitty it was.
+I wrote it to only pass each individual test provided.
+So, if a new test was provided, it would probably fail.
+Disgusting

+## Day 30: February 11 2017
+**Task**: Continued my HTML & CSS course
+**Learnings**: I learnt quite a bit in a short while.
+For the longest time, I have felt like I didnt know how to build beautiful sites on my own without the help of CSS frameworks like bootstrap so when I saw this Udemy course for $10, I jumped at it.
+Today, I learnt something I have been wondering about for the longest time.
+How to create a sticky bar that would appear on scroll.
+I also learnt how to animate scroll through from section to section on a webpage.
+I made use of JQuery and a JQuery plugin `waypoint` for the sticky bar appearance.
+I used CSS to change the logo depending if the `sticky` class (bar) has appeared.
+Styled the sticky bar too.
+I am proud of what I learnt today.
+I'm glad I clocked my 1 hour today although I surpassed an hour tho.